Cela24k/AI-code-tutor/README.md

 # Code tool extension

 This project is a chrome extension made with React that uses OpenAI APIs to explain, debug and correct the selected code in the browser.
-I'm planning to convert this project to a desktop app using Electron.